 Moksha is that stage in the life of a human being when one cuts across all the

 Unless we gain absolute control over the five senses and the mind... we cannot

 Gaining absolute control over the senses and the mind is a complex process.
 One

 has to diligently take control of all the senses one by one and the moment we

 establish absolute control over all the five senses... controlling mind is easy

-to achieve!
-Our five senses help us live the physical manifest form of us.
+to achieve! our soul atman the spirit within five senses help us live the physical manifest form of us.
 They

 have got nothing to do with our true inner

 self... our soul atman within us

 process that we can gain absolute control over the five senses and ultimately